Errol, Perth and Kinross: Geography and ecology

+Transport

 Errol lies on the National Cycle Network NCN 77 from Dundee to Pitlochry and is situated about 1 mi from the A90 Perth to Dundee Road.
-This makes it popular for people who commute to work whilst maintaining a vibrant local community including the Church, the village hall, the bowling club, village pub, Lass O'Gowrie Cafe, an annual gala, Twinning Society, Take a Pride in Errol, and various other services/activities/groups (see below).

-History

 Prehistory

 People have lived in and around Errol from prehistoric times.
 A ring ditch 450 m east of Mains of Errol is thought to be the remains of timber roundhouse visible as cropmarks on aerial images.
 At Hill of Errol aerial images suggest a settlement, with a rectangular building, souterrain and pits.
 At Clashbenny there is a standing stone of Neolithic or Bronze Age.

 Village and parish

 Errol Parish can be dated back to the creation of a barony by William the Lion granted to the Hay family in the twelfth century.
 A descendant, in James II's reign, was created Earl of Errol.
 The oldest surviving parish register of births and marriages in Scotland is for Errol parish and dates from 1553; it is a relatively complete record to 1855.
 Errol is mentioned as 'Arroll' in William Camden's Chorographicall Description published in 1607 and on Gerhard Mercator's Scotiae Regnum maps published in 1595.

 In 1689, following the Glorious Revolution, Government troops arrived in Errol; the minister Dr John Nicolson would not recognise the new government and the religious settlement, which resulted in him being deprived of his parish in 1691 despite faithfully discharging his duties.

 William Herdman, assistant to the parish minister, wrote an extensive entry in the Statistical Account dated 1791 which details agricultural changes which took place in the mid-eighteenth century, including the wide variety of crops grown and rentals paid.
 The land was productive and grain grown was sent to Perth, Dundee, and 'large quantities' exported from Port Allen by sea to Leith and to Glasgow via 'the canal'.
 The population recorded by Webster in 1755 was 2,229 and Herdman tells us in 1791 it was 2,685; 'of these 1,857 live in the country, and 828 in the village'.
 He lists the main occupations in 1791 as 211 weavers, 50 wrights, 25 tailors, 21 shoemakers and 14 blacksmiths, but also tells us there were four bakers, three butchers, two surgeons, and a writer (lawyer).
 To keep them all watered and fed there were seven innkeepers.
 The parish also had a school and schoolmaster.

 In January 1814, during a severe cold spell the River Tay froze and people were able to walk from Port Allen at Errol across to Newburgh in Fife.